-If Then Checkboxes are displayed in the Video Source column Select the camera views you want to include for each video, as follows: in the video Source column Copy only the video recorded from Camera Channel 1 (forward facing zoom camera).
+If Then Checkboxes are displayed in the Video Source column Select the camera views you want to include for each video, as follows: Copy only the video recorded from Camera Channel 1 (forward facing zoom camera).
 Copy only the video recorded from Camera Channel 2 (Backseat and/or Bullet cameras).
 Copy the video that was recorded from both Camera Channel 1 and Camera Channel 2.
 NOTE : When you choose this option, the system will burn two separate video files on the DVD that will appear as separate menu items.
 This doubles your DVD space requirement.
-Checkboxes are displayed in the Audio Source column Select the audio sources that you want to include for each video.
-You may select up to two audio sources for each video, as described below.
-These audio tracks will play concurrently when watching the video. • VLP1/In-car.
+Checkboxes are displayed in the Audio Source column · VLP1/In-car.
 The audio from the wireless microphone that's connected to your Flashback's VLP 1 port and the audio from your in-car microphone (default).
 VLP2.
 The audio from the wireless microphone that's connected to your Flashback's VLP 2 port, if applicable.